kubesphere/website/content/en/docs/project-user-guide/custom-application-monitoring/examples/monitor-sample-web.md

 ## Prerequisites

 - Please make sure you [enable the OpenPitrix system](../../../../pluggable-components/app-store/).
 - You need to create a workspace, a project, and a user account for this tutorial.
 For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../../quick-start/create-workspace-and-project/).
-The account needs to be a platform regular user and to be invited as the workspace self provisioner with the `self-provisioner` role.
+The account needs to be a platform regular user and to be invited to the workspace with the `self-provisioner` role.
 Namely, create an account `workspace-self-provisioner` of the `self-provisioner` role, and use this account to create a project (e.g. `test`).
 In this tutorial, you log in as `workspace-self-provisioner` and work in the project `test` in the workspace `demo-workspace`.

 - Knowledge of Helm charts and [PromQL](https://prometheus.io/docs/prometheus/latest/querying/examples/).